FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 CYA’s semester is longer than 90 days; therefore, students who are not EU citizens will need a student visa to participate in the program.
 This process typically begins a few months before the student goes abroad.

 What changes have already been made or will be made to the semester’s length?

 CYA implemented date changes for the Fall 2020 and Spring 2021 semesters.
 This adjusted schedule still preserved the required number of contact hours and the overall richness & quality of the CYA experience.

 CYA’s program is now back to normal length.
-Spring Semester 2022 will run from January 17 to May 13 and Fall Semester 2022 will run from August 29 to December 16.
+Spring Semester 2022 runs from January 17 to May 13 and Fall Semester 2022 will run from August 29 to December 16.

-Refund Policy: For Winter and Spring 2022, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).
+Refund Policy: For Summer and Fall 2022, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).

 How will CYA prepare me to go abroad during this time?